Alex Newhook: Colorado Avalanche (2021–2023)

 The 2022–23 season was poised at the outset to be a significant opportunity for Newhook, as the departure of longtime second line centreman Nazem Kadri left a positional vacancy that the team would give him the opportunity to fill.
 Newhook later said that the departing Kadri had encouraged him of his ability to handle this task.
 He soon experienced difficulties in this endeavour, not aided by an array of injuries to other Avalanche players, and was soon supplanted by J.T.
 Compher.
-As well, coach Bednar frequently preferred to play him as winger.
+As well, coach Bednar frequently preferred to play him as a winger.
 On December 5, Newhook skated in his 100th career NHL game, a 5–3 loss to the Philadelphia Flyers, scoring a goal.
 He finished the regular season with 14 goals and 16 assists in 82 games.
 The Avalanche were unexpectedly upset in the first round of the 2023 Stanley Cup playoffs by the Seattle Kraken, with Newhook registering only one assist in seven games and seeing his ice-time decline.
-By season's end, it was widely assessed that he had not been able to take the next step the team had been hoping he would, raising questions as to his future with the team.
+By season's end, it was widely assessed that he had not been able to take the next step the team had been hoping he would, raising questions as to his future with the Avalanche.
 Newhook himself would subsequently say "there were times that I maybe could have got a bit more opportunity and definitely could have done better with the opportunity I was given at times.
 For whatever reason, I didn't have as good a year as I wanted to."